-Use of Digital Tablet Devices by Councillors
+Use of Digital Device by Council Members

-A Councillor provided with a City owned digital tablet device is responsible for keeping the device in good working order.
+A Council Member with a City owned digital device is responsible for keeping the device in good working order.

-A Councillor is to use his or her own personal account to access the tablet operating system platform supported by the City, e.g. iTunes, Microsoft account, Google account.
+A Council Member may use their own personal account to access the operating system platform supported by the City, e.g. iTunes, Microsoft account, Google account.

-With the exception of accessing the City's wireless internet system which is available at the City's Administration Centre, a Councillor is responsible for the cost of accessing wireless internet at his or her home and other locations.
+With the exception of accessing the City's wireless internet system which is available at the City's Administration Centre, any consumables for the device such as sim card or internet access, forms part of the ICT Allowance as provided for in Council Policy - Council Member Entitlements.

-Replacement of Digital Tablet Devices for Councillors
+Replacement of Digital Devices for Council Members

-The tablet device is provided for the Councillor's continuous term of office and will only be replaced -
+The device is provided for the Council Member's continuous term of office and will only be replaced -

-- a. when a change in City business systems or technology warrants; or - b. when the functionality of the device and applications impairs effective communication; or - c. through accidental loss or breakage.
+- a) when a change in City business systems or technology warrants; or - b) when the functionality of the device and applications impairs effective communication; or - c) through accidental loss or breakage.

-Notwithstanding the above, a digital tablet device for a Councillor will depreciated at a rate of 25% pa.
+Notwithstanding the above, a digital device for a Council Member will depreciate at a rate of 25% per annum.

-A Councillor must ensure that any personal information or software applications on the digital tablet device is removed or backed up prior to replacement.
+A Council Member must ensure that any personal information or software applications on the digital device is removed or backed up prior to replacement.